plusreed/Discord-AFK/README.md

+**Discord-AFK is now deprecated.** No further updates will be pushed to this repo.
+Please use Discord's built in system now.
 Discord-AFK
 ---
 Go idle by typing `away` at the command prompt.
 Come back by typing `unaway`.
 It's that simple. <br />